pytest-dev/pytest-order/docs/source/index.rst

 Order by number
 ---------------
 As already shown above, the order can be defined using ordinal numbers.
-Negative numbers are also allowed - they are used the same way as indexes are used in Python lists, e.g. to count from the end:
+Negative numbers are also allowed--they are used the same way as indexes are used in Python lists, e.g. to count from the end:

 .. code:: python